 • Health Care- While many older adults choose to enroll in Medicare, health care plans are available for older adults through the Department of Veterans Affairs.
 This can assist with specialty appointments, home health care, and medical equipment.

 • Insurance- Veterans are eligible to convert their pre-existing Servicemembers’ Group Life Insurance policy to a Veteran’s Group Life Insurance policy.
-This allows veterans to keep their life insurance benefit after they’ve departed from their service.
+This allows veterans to keep their life insurance benefits after they’ve departed from their service.

 • Burial- Veteran families are also eligible to receive compensation for funeral expenses.
 Depending on the situation of each individual, the VA has different levels of compensation available.